The Sermon on the Mount

 E. Stanley Jones, missionary to India, warned readers of the Sermon on the Mount about the temptation to reduce the Sermon on the Mount to a mere “echo of scattered sayings out of the past.”
 However, that is not the way Jesus’ first hearers took it.
 They were struck with the Sermon’s utter newness and they commented that Jesus taught them as one with authority and not like their scribes.”

-In the next forty days (Sundays omitted) we will be diving into Jesus’ Sermon on the Mount.
+In the Lent season beginning February 18, 2026, we will be diving into Jesus’ Sermon on the Mount, particularly the Beatitudes.
 It is an appropriate Lenten Meditation for the following reasons.

 Prayer: